Golden Mashed Potatoes

 - vegetable scrub glove or vegetable brush

-- chef or santoku knife
+- chef or Santoku knife

-- potato peeler if using
+- potato peeler if removing skin

 - salad spinner or prep bowl and colander